 Focus areas: Big data, sustainability

 William B. Eimicke is the founding director of the Picker Center for Executive Education of Columbia University's School of International and Public Affairs.
-The Picker Center runs the School's Executive MPA program, university partnerships, and non degree professional training programs.
+The Picker Center runs the School's Executive MPA program (EMPA), university partnerships, and non degree professional training programs.
 Eimicke teaches courses in public management, applied policy analysis, and management innovation.
-He also teaches at Peking University, the National University of Singapore and the Universidad Externado de Colombia.
+He also teaches at Peking University, the National University of Singapore, and the Universidad Externado de Colombia.

 Through the Picker Center, Eimicke has helped create and directed a number of major executive training programs including the Hong Kong Civil Service Leadership Program, the Guangdong Province Executive Management Program, the Northern Ireland Community Builders Program, and the 92nd Street Y International Fellows Program.
 He has also developed a variety of leadership, management, and case study based executive programs for CCTV, the FAA, EPA, UJA, UNDP, and the Algeria-ENA civil service training initiative.
 He has served as a management consultant to numerous government and private organizations, including the city of Indianapolis, the NYC Department of Parks and Recreation, the Rockefeller Foundation, the San Francisco Giants and the New York Racing Association.